sitholeble/hr-mini-system/README.md

 ## CI/CD Pipeline (Basic POC)

-This project includes a simple CI pipeline for testing and building the application.
+This project includes a simple CI pipeline for testing, building, and creating Docker images.

 ### Workflow